Hanson Lake: Hanson Lake Recreation Site

 Hanson Lake Recreation Site (54.6775°N 102.8561°W) is a provincial recreation area on the western shore of Hanson Lake.
 It is accessed from Beaver Road, which branches off of the Hanson Lake Road.
 The site has a small campground, picnic area, and boat launch.

 Hanson Lake Mine

 Hanson Lake Mine (54.6461°N 102.8051°W) is a mine located along the southern shore of Hanson Lake.
 It is south of Winn Bay and east of McIlvenna Bay.
-The mine has a circular formation and is about 550 metres in diametre.
+The mine has a circular formation and is about 550 metres in diameter.